mortcanty/CRCPython/README.md

 CRC
 ===

+Python scripts for the textbook

-Image Analysis, Classification and Change Detection in Remote Sensing
+M. J. Canty (2014): Image Analysis, Classification and Change Detection in Remote Sensing, with Algorithms for ENVI/IDL and Python (Third Revised Edition)